• Course Detail

 Peter Daniolos, MD, DFAACAP (Course Director)

-Psychiatrist, Outpatient Child and Adolescents Division, Department of Psychiatry, Cambridge Health Alliance
+Child and Adolescent Psychiatrist, Cambridge Health Alliance

-Member of the Faculty, Harvard Medical School
+Assistant Professor of Psychiatry, Part-time, Harvard Medical School

 Karen Kuc, MPH (Course Director)